bgoncharov/bgoncharov/README.md

 ### Hi there 👋

 Open to new opportunities.
-Self-Motivated iOS Developer with solid computer science fundamentals (Swift, Java, C++).
+Self-Motivated Software Developer with solid computer science fundamentals (Swift, Java, C++).

 <!--
 **bgoncharov/bgoncharov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.